- Who May Apply: Open to all qualified job seekers

 - FLSA Status: Exempt – Professional

-- Two (2) years of professional work experience in soil and water conservation, hydrology, watershed management, water quality practices, land use planning, or closely-related technical field.
+- Two (2) years professional experience in water and soil resource management, hydrology, watershed management, water quality practices, land use planning, or closely related technical fields.

-- Knowledge of the structures, organizational procedures, and inter-organizational dynamics of local, regional, state, and federal government and their boards, commissions, agencies, and affiliated associations.
+- Knowledge of the structure, organizational procedures and inter-organizational dynamics of local, regional, state, and federal government and their boards, commissions, agencies, and affiliated associations.

-- Experience working for and with local units of government.
+- Experience working for or with local units of government.

-- Procedural understanding of the grant programs administered by the Board of Water and Soil Resources, including the role of watershed districts and soil and water conservation districts.
+- Procedural understanding of the grant programs administered by the Board of Water and Soil Resources.

 Requires occasionally lifting and/or carrying such articles as file folders, ledgers, and small tools.
 Although a sedentary job is defined as one which involves sitting, a certain amount of walking and standing is often necessary in carrying out job duties.
 This job may require walking or standing to a significant degree on rough terrain or may involve sitting most of the time with pushing and pulling of arm and/or leg controls.

 It is policy of the Board of Water and Soil Resources that all candidates submit to a background check prior to employment.
-The background check may consist of the following components:
+All job offers are contingent upon passing the following components: